kitsunyan/foxy-droid/README.md

 ## Building and Installing

-Specify your Android SDK path either using the `ANDROID_HOME` environment variable, or filling out the `sdk.dir` property in `local.properties`.
+To join the development, specify your Android SDK path either using the `ANDROID_HOME` environment variable, or by filling out the `sdk.dir` property in `local.properties`.

 Signing can be done automatically using `keystore.properties` as follows: